marcospgp/marcospgp.github.io/notes.md

 - Store `.blend` files directly inside the Unity project's "Assets" folder
 - There doesn't seem to be a way to store textures in `.blend` file, so keep them in "Assets" folder and use them in both Blender and Unity

+## General optimization

+The points below have more importance in the context of frequently run code, such as that in `Update()`.

+- [Avoid generating garbage](https://twitter.com/ID_AA_Carmack/status/1390195077209808898) (allocating heap memory for short-lived objects).
+One way to do this is to reuse objects, by storing them in class fields instead of instantiating locally.
+Object pooling is a similar and popular strategy.
+- Use fixed size over dynamically sized collections (such as arrays over lists) whenever possible, for the reduced overhead.
+- Use static lambda expressions (introduced in C# 9) over non-static to avoid [capturing scope](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions#capture-of-outer-variables-and-variable-scope-in-lambda-expressions).

+### Microsoft's recommendations

+See Microsoft's mixed reality [performance recommendations for Unity](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/performance-recommendations-for-unity).

 ## Inspector

 ### Textures